Scholarship Program Guidelines

 Subject to the number of qualified applicants and the availability of funds in a given year, each student selected for a Wolfson Scholarship will receive at least $2,500, with the possibility of renewal for a second year upon continued academic excellence.

-Scholarships are for full-time students only, enrolled in 12 or more credits per quarter/semester.
-Students who will be Sophomores, Juniors, or Seniors during the fall 2019 period are eligible.
+Scholarships are for full-time undergraduate and graduate students only.
+Undergraduate students enrolled in 12 or more credits per quarter/semester who will be Sophomores, Juniors, or Seniors during the fall 2019 period are eligible.
+Graduate students enrolled for nine or more semester credits, nine or more quarter credits, or students involved in thesis or dissertation preparation that is considered full-time by the institution are eligible.

 All scholarship decisions are final.